matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 identify it as a duplicate event.
 This results in the client displaying the message twice for a fraction of a second before the the original request to send the message completes.
 Once it completes, the client can take remedial actions to remove the duplicate event by looking for duplicate event IDs.
-Version 2 of the client-server API resolves this by attaching the transaction ID of the sending request to the event itself.
+A future version of the client-server API will resolve this by attaching the transaction ID of the sending request to the event itself.